RISCC Leadership Team

 Eva Colberg is a postdoc at Cornell where she is working with natural resource practitioners to develop climate-smart guidelines for invasive species management.

-Annette Evans is professor at the University of St. Joseph.
+Annette Evans is an assistant professor at the University of St. Joseph.
 She is interested the eco-evolutionary cascades caused by the introduction or removal of invasive species from native communities.

 Matt Fertakos is a PhD student at UMass.
 He studies invasive plants and biogeography, with a focus on how climate change will affect plant distributions.